cnio-bu/bollito/README.md

 ## Configuration of computation resources

-The user can configure bollito to optimise the available computational resources, to reduce the computational time.
-The optimization is achieved thanks to Snakemake's ability to run several samples at the same time and single-cell script optimization using the future package implementation.
+The user can configure bollito to optimise the available computational resources in order to reduce the computational time.
+The optimization is achieved thanks to Snakemake's ability to run several samples at the same time and single-cell script parallelisation using the future package implementation.
 Resources configuration is done through the configuration file.
-This file has a field called _resources_, where the user can define the RAM memory usage and the number of threads (if the rule admits multithreading) provided to a specific step.
+This file has a field called _resources_, where the user can define the RAM memory usage and the number of threads (if the rule admits multithreading) available to a specific step.
 Additionally, if the user does not provide any value for some of these fields, the pipeline will use the default values.

 ## Shortcuts
-bollito has implemented a shortcut system based on specfic targets related to the pipeline's steps.
+bollito features a shortcut system based on specfic targets related to the pipeline's steps.
 Each target calls a end point rule which terminate the pipeline execution.

 To use the shorcuts, you only need to run the pipeline as usual, but with the --until option.